 Professor Shoven is a Fellow of the American Academy of Arts and Sciences, a recipient of the Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security, and an award winning teacher at Stanford.
 He received his Ph.D in Economics from Yale University in 1973 and has been associated with Stanford ever since.
 He was Dean of Humanities and Sciences from 1993 to 1998.
 He is Chairman of the Board of Board of Cadence Design Systems and serves on the boards of American Century Funds, Exponent, Inc. and Financial Engines, Inc.

-BioPaul M. Sniderman is the Fairleigh S. Dickinson Jr. Professor in Public Policy and a senior fellow at the Hoover Institution.
+BioPaul M. Sniderman is the Fairleigh S. Dickinson Jr. Professor in Public Policy.

 Sniderman’s research focuses on multiculturalism and politics in Western Europe and spatial reasoning.

 He coauthored The Struggle for Inclusion: Muslims and Liberal Democracy (University of Chicago Press, 2020) with Elisabeth Ivarsflaten.